 This means we can record small vocal groups (try fitting THEM into a closet!), podcasts with multiple people using a single mic, and a lot of other things that were simply impossible in a bad-sounding room if you wanted the audio to sound professional.

 So the final tip in the series is "try the new acoustic foam from Acoustic Fields."
 It will basically make it unnecessary to employ any of the usual counter-measures to fight the room sound in home studios, making it easier and faster to produce great-sounding voice recordings.

 Like I said, there are several brands of acoustic absorption foam.
 But one of the most popular and easily available is Auralex.
 Below (on the left) is a package of their 1-foot square panels to get you started:

-Att Home Brew Audio, we are trying bring professional audio recording into reach for regular, non-engineer and “techy” folks.
-To get you started producing professional sounding audio from your house, see the picture below to get access to the first 6 lessons in our tutorial course “The Newbies Guide To Audio Recording Awesomeness.”
+At Home Brew Audio, I am trying to bring professional audio recording into reach for regular, non-engineer and "techy" folks.
+To get you started producing professional sounding audio from your house, see the picture below to get access to the first 6 lessons in our tutorial course "The Newbies Guide To Audio Recording Awesomeness."
 In this course, you will learn how to set up and start using your home recording studio for a budget of about five bucks (or less) in about 30 minutes.